Charity bins and stores

 - 2 Bent Street, Bentleigh

-These items should be in good condition and must only be placed inside the bins; if the bins are full residents should keep the goods until they can be disposed of correctly.
+Items should be in good condition and must only be placed inside the bins.
+If bins are full please keep your goods until you can dispose of them correctly.

 Reporting dumped rubbish